NORDIC STOCKS - Factors to watch on Aug 19

 ELECTROLUX

-LG Electronics, Samsung Electronics and Turkey's Arcelik remain possible buyers, the source told WSJ.
-Another source said U.S. firm Quirky had teamed up with private equity firm Blackstorne group to put together a bid.

-Separately, deliveries of the six biggest categories of white goods (AHAM 6) in the United States, an important market for Electrolux, rose by 12.4 percent year-on-year in July, data from industry body Association of Home Appliance Manufacturers showed.
+Deliveries of the six biggest categories of white goods (AHAM 6) in the United States, an important market for the Swedish appliances maker, rose by 12.4 percent year-on-year in July, data from industry body Association of Home Appliance Manufacturers showed.
+Electrolux generated roughly third of group sales in North America last year.

 For more on the company, click on